- Financial Term Glossary

 Lenders consider your credit score a numerical representation of how likely you are to repay a loan.
 Whether the money you borrow is a mortgage, personal loan, or credit card, your score is one of the only indicators of your creditworthiness.
 A credit score may be imperfect, but it’s one of the few tools lenders have to base their decisions on.

 The credit scores that most of us are familiar with range from 300 to 850.
-Your score can usually be placed into one of five categories: Poor, fair, good, very good, and excellent.
+Your score can usually be placed into one of five categories: poor, fair, good, very good, and excellent.
 The higher your score, the more likely a lender will view you as low risk.
-A good to excellent score indicates the following.
-You:
+A good to excellent score indicates the following:

-Have a long enough credit history to have established a pattern of payment
+You have a long enough credit history to have established a pattern of payment.

-Are careful about how often you apply for new credit
+You're careful about how often you apply for new credit.

 Credit score: a comprehensive breakdown